Check out our favorite recipe for making Easy Skirt Steak Street Tacos!

 Freeze the leftover half of the onion.
 When you need diced onions for your next recipe, you won’t have to worry about shedding tears.
 When you freeze the onion, it eliminates the tears!

-No, skirt steak is usually a thinner and narrower cut of meat than flank steak.
+Skirt steak and flank steak look like similar cuts of beef.
+Skirt steak is usually a thinner and narrower cut of meat than flank steak.
 Flank steak is usually leaner than skirt steak.
 Both have great flavor.
+Both cuts can be a little chewy at times.
+I like to ask my butcher to put the meat through their tenderizer to help make it even better!
 Since we are cutting the steak up into small pieces for the tacos, skirt steak works perfectly for this recipe.

 Ingredient substitutions and tips for making Skirt Steak Street Tacos: